Go

 could not even breath the air.
 So

-in one place, but the suits proved to be cumbersome and awkward as soon as the
+sitting in one place, but the suits proved to be cumbersome and awkward as soon

 On